Beam Parameters

 Users will have full access to the CERN infrastructure and CERN staff will be available to assist in preparation, during and after the test campaign.
 This support includes: preparation of the test area, provision of a control room, support to logistics, transport and installation of equipment, provision of high-performance instrumentation for testing and measurements, support in design, integration, operation and safety

-The ARIES TA programme offers a fund to support the travel and subsistence of user groups visiting HiRadMat.
+The EURO-LABS TNA programme offers a fund to support the travel and subsistence of user groups visiting HiRadMat.